POA Network (POA) Price Up 4.1% Over Last Week

-POA Network (CURRENCY:POA) traded down 0.7% against the dollar during the 1 day period ending at 10:00 AM ET on December 27th.
-POA Network has a total market cap of $3.87 million and $680,941.00 worth of POA Network was traded on exchanges in the last day.
-In the last seven days, POA Network has traded 4.1% higher against the dollar.
-One POA Network coin can currently be purchased for $0.0176 or 0.00000213 BTC on popular exchanges including HitBTC, Bibox, Binance and IDEX.
+POA Network (CURRENCY:POA) traded 0.7% lower against the dollar during the 1 day period ending at 16:00 PM E.T. on December 29th.
+POA Network has a total market capitalization of $3.87 million and $680,941.00 worth of POA Network was traded on exchanges in the last 24 hours.
+During the last seven days, POA Network has traded 4.1% higher against the dollar.
+One POA Network coin can now be bought for approximately $0.0176 or 0.00000213 BTC on major cryptocurrency exchanges including Ethfinex, IDEX, Binance and HitBTC.

 POA Network Coin Profile

-POA is a PoA coin that uses the Proof-of-Authority hashing algorithm.
-Its launch date was July 20th, 2017.
+POA Network (CRYPTO:POA) is a PoA coin that uses the Proof-of-Authority hashing algorithm.
+Its genesis date was July 20th, 2017.
 POA Network’s total supply is 252,193,195 coins and its circulating supply is 220,167,621 coins.
-The official website for POA Network is poa.network.
-The official message board for POA Network is medium.com/poa-network.
 The Reddit community for POA Network is /r/POA and the currency’s Github account can be viewed here.
+POA Network’s official website is poa.network.
+POA Network’s official message board is medium.com/poa-network.
 POA Network’s official Twitter account is @poanetwork and its Facebook page is accessible here.

 POA Network Coin Trading

-POA Network can be purchased on these cryptocurrency exchanges: Bancor Network, Ethfinex, IDEX, Bibox, HitBTC and Binance.
+POA Network can be traded on these cryptocurrency exchanges: Bibox, IDEX, HitBTC, Ethfinex, Bancor Network and Binance.
 It is usually not currently possible to purchase alternative cryptocurrencies such as POA Network directly using US dollars.
-Investors seeking to trade POA Network should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase POA Network using one of the aforementioned exchanges.
+Investors seeking to acquire POA Network should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase POA Network using one of the exchanges listed above.

 Receive News & Updates for POA Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for POA Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.